PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--

-So here's our component with the new utils added in.
+So here is our component with the new utils added in.
 You can see, I put all that code in the `<script context="module"`.
 Why?
 Simple, I like to keep my svelte specific code in regular script, and the other stuff, like constant variables, pure functions etc in script context module for better organisation.
 Think of it as this: Reactive code in regular old script, non reactive in context module script.
 Not necessary reactive vs non reactive, but you get the idea.

 [CLICK]